safern/azure-pipelines-agent/docs/design/non-glibc-containers.md

 ## Tell the agent about Node.js
 The agent will read a container label "com.azure.dev.pipelines.handler.node.path".
-If it exists, it must be the path to the directory containing Node.js.
+If it exists, it must be the path to the Node.js binary.
 For example, in an image based on `node:10-alpine`, add this line to your Dockerfile:
 ```
-LABEL "com.azure.dev.pipelines.agent.handler.node.path"="/usr/local/bin/"
+LABEL "com.azure.dev.pipelines.agent.handler.node.path"="/usr/local/bin/node"
 ```

 ## Add requirements